gramineproject/gramine/Documentation/devel/encfiles.rst

 Now that a new key for the data node was generated, the data node can be encrypted.
 Step 4 shows that the AES-GCM encryption happens in the ``encrypted`` bounce buffer of the data node, on the plaintext data-node buffer ``decrypted`` and with the newly generated key.
-As part of this encryption operation, the GMAC is generated and is stored in the corresponding slot of the root MHT node (thus shaping a key + GMAC pair for data node 1).
-Since the MHT node's contents will be encrypted, the GMAC will not be leaked.
+As part of this encryption operation, the tag is generated and is stored in the corresponding slot of the root MHT node (thus shaping a key + tag pair for data node 1).
+Since the MHT node's contents will be encrypted, the tag will not be leaked.

 At this point, the 4KB of the file data are stored as ciphertext in the bounce buffer of the data node and are ready to be flushed to storage.
 However, the root MHT node must also be encrypted and flushed.

-The root MHT node is already updated with the data node's key and GMAC (more specifically, only slot 1 of the MHT node's ``decrypted`` array was updated, the rest slots contain all-zeros).
+The root MHT node is already updated with the data node's key and tag (more specifically, only slot 1 of the MHT node's ``decrypted`` array was updated, the rest slots contain all-zeros).
 So it's only a matter of encrypting the root MHT node.
 For this, a new random key is generated (step 5).
 This key is stored in